Diversity, Equity and Inclusion

 Communication in Employee Evaluation and Job Execution

 Sumitomo Forestry has a policy of providing all employees feedback on their evaluation results, with the main objective of nurturing and developing human resources through employee evaluations.
+In addition to short-term semiannual performance, the evaluation items include items that contribute to the long-term development of the company, teamwork attitude and actions to create results, compliance, and risk management.
 Meetings between individual employees and supervisors must be held once every six months, providing an opportunity to set targets and receive an explanation of evaluation results.
+We also emphasize communication between these periods and holding reviews as appropriate, including with 1-on-1 meetings to check progress toward goals and the acquisition of skills.

-In fiscal 2021, the multi-faceted evaluation system (360 Degree Evaluation) was conducted for management employees in charge of organizational management, employees new to management or who intend to become management.
+At Sumitomo Forestry, we also conduct multi-faceted evaluations (360 Degree Evaluation) in which employees are evaluated in a "one-to-many" relationship with the people who work with them, rather than a "one-to-one" relationship between supervisors and subordinates.
+In fiscal 2024, the program was implemented for all employees responsible for management in the organization.
 From these results, we provide feedback to help each employee precisely recognize the current situation (awareness), gain hints into specific management actions as well as help them formulate and execute independent action plans.
-In addition, these evaluation results also provide feedback to supervisors of the organization where these employees belong as reference for their own evaluations and guidance to each employee.
+In addition, these evaluation results also provide feedback to supervisors and senior employees of the organization where they belong as reference for their own evaluations and guidance to each employee.

 Employee Satisfaction Survey

-Sumitomo Forestry conducted the eleventh employee satisfaction survey between July and August 2021.
+Sumitomo Forestry conducted the 14th employee satisfaction surveys in July 2024.

-The survey asked 91 different questions in 11 categories: work, work load, workplace, supervisor, evaluation/treatment/skill development, career, management and vision, customer first, compliance, satisfaction, and conscious action.
+The survey asked 86 different questions in 10 categories: work, work load, workplace, supervisor, evaluation / treatment / skill development, career, management and vision, customer first, compliance and satisfaction.

-Furthermore, this survey was also jointly conducted at 26 consolidated Group companies in Japan and Sumitomo Forestry.
-The questionnaire targeted 12,246 full-time and fixed-term employees (including some part-time employees) with a response rate of 88.5%.
+Furthermore, this survey was also jointly conducted at 29 Group companies in Japan since 2019.
+The questionnaire targeted 13,391 fixed-term employees (including some part-time employees) with a response rate of 90.3%.

 Sumitomo Forestry plans to introduce the employee satisfaction survey as an annual survey throughout all consolidated Group companies in Japan to understand yearly changes.